yavuztas/yavuztas.github.io/about.md

 Certainly, I am a strong follower of *test-driven development*, issue tracking, continuous integration, source code management and above all, a seeker of code quality.

-Among my recent achievements, I have successfully been a lead developer in two startup projects ([ondestek](https://ondestek.com), [kodris](https://www.kodris.com)) and made great contributions to raise them as the profiting and leading companies in Turkey.
+Among my recent achievements, I have successfully been a senior java developer in two startup projects ([ondestek](https://ondestek.com), [kodris](https://www.kodris.com)) and made great contributions to raise them as the profiting and leading companies in Turkey.

 Additionally, I have an interest in *gamified concepts* and *game development* for web applications.